 My Second Credit Card Application

-The Citi® Double Cash Card (review) will be my new credit card for everyday spending.
+The Citi Double Cash® Card (review) will be my new credit card for everyday spending.
 As of recently, rewards earned on this card can be converted into ThankYou points.
-Going forward this no annual fee card will earn 2x ThankYou points per dollar spent, so this for me will replace the Chase Freedom Unlimited® (review) for everyday spending.
+Going forward this no annual fee card will earn 2x ThankYou points per dollar spent (1 when I purchase and 1 when I pay), so this for me will replace the Chase Freedom Unlimited® (review) for everyday spending.

 I applied for this card on October 2, and initially got a message saying my application was under review and that they needed further information.
 They gave me an application ID and a number to call.